hturnbull93/bank-py/README.md

 Wrote test for `deposit` method taking 10.50, should in a string showing deposited 10.50 and balance of 10.50.
 Red.

+- In `deposit` assign `credit` with the passed amount * 100, to express it as pence.
+- add `credit` to the balance.
+- `displayBalance` and `displayCredit` assigned with the balance and credit divided by 100 (to convert the pence figure to pounds and pence).
+- Format string uses `:.2f` to convert to 2 decimal places.
+- return the format string with the `displayBalance` and `displayCredit`.

+Green.

+Refactors:

+- Extracted methods `pence` and `pounds`

 <!-- links -->

 [pytest]: https://docs.pytest.org/en/latest/